Comparing different subgradient methods for solving convex optimization problems with functional constraints: Introduction

-where $f_i$ is a convex function on $\R^n$, for $i=1,\dots,m$, $A$ is a real matrix and $b$ is a real vector.
-Metel and Takeda recently suggest the method of weighted dual averages \cite{metel2020dual} for solving this type of problems based on Nesterov's idea.
-They also obtain the optimal convergence rate $\mathcal{O}(\varepsilon^{-2})$ for their method.
-Earlier Boyd proposes a primal-dual subgradient method in his lecture notes \cite{boyd2014subgradient} without complexity analysis.
-We show that Boyd's method is suboptimal. \end{enumerate} \paragraph{Contribution.} Our contribution with respect to the previous group (c) is twofold: \begin{enumerate} \item In Section \ref{sec:dsg}, we provide an alternative dual subgradient method with several dual variables based on Metel-Takeda's method \cite{metel2020dual}.
-Our dual subgradient method has the same complexity $\mathcal{O}(\varepsilon^{-2})$ with Metel-Takeda's.
-Moreover it is much more efficient than Metel-Takeda's in practice as shown in Section \ref{sec:experiments}. \item In Section \ref{sec:pds}, we provide a primal-dual subgradient method based on the nonsmooth penalty method and Boyd's method in \cite[Section 8]{boyd2014subgradient}.
-Our primal-dual subgradient method converges with complexity $\mathcal{O}(\varepsilon^{-2r})$ for all $r>1$. \end{enumerate} We recall Nesterov's subgradient method \cite[Section 3.2.4]{nesterov2018lectures} in Section \ref{sec:sg} for our comparison purpose.
-Our experiments in Section 6 show that Nesterov's subgradient method and Metel-Takeda's dual subgradient method is not suitable in practice although they have optimal convergence rate $\mathcal{O}(\varepsilon^{-2})$.
-In contrast, our dual subgradient method and primal-dual subgradient method are very efficient in practice even for COP with large number of variables ($n\ge 1000$).
+\paragraph{Contribution.} Our contribution involving the previous group (c) is twofold: \begin{enumerate} \item In Section \ref{sec:dsg}, we provide an alternative dual subgradient method with several dual variables based on Metel--Takeda's method \cite{metel2021primal}.
+Our dual subgradient method has the same complexity $\mathcal{O}(\varepsilon^{-2})$ a Metel--Takeda's.
+Moreover, it is much more efficient than Metel--Takeda's in practice, as shown in Section \ref{sec:experiments}. \item We provide in Section \ref{sec:pds} a primal-dual subgradient method based on the nonsmooth penalty method and Boyd's method in \cite[Section 8]{boyd2014subgradient}.
+Our primal-dual subgradient method converges with complexity $\mathcal{O}(\varepsilon^{-2r})$, for all $r>1$. \end{enumerate} To compare, we recall Nesterov's subgradient method \cite[Section 3.2.4]{nesterov2018lectures} in Section \ref{sec:sg}.
+Our experiments in Section 6 show that Nesterov's and Metel--Takeda's subgradient methods are less efficient (although they have optimal convergence rate $\mathcal{O}(\varepsilon^{-2})$).
+In contrast, our dual subgradient method and primal-dual subgradient method are efficient in practice for COP with a large number of variables ($n\ge 1000$).